 Vision Therapy treatment addresses developmental or acquired visual deficits that impact patients’ daily lives in their academic, sports, and workplace performance.
 At EyeCare Specialties, Center for Vision Development, our team of highly qualified doctors work closely with our Vision Therapists to create and implement a treatment plan specific to each patient’s visual deficiencies.

 Signs and Symptoms of Vision Disorders

-Does your child experience any of these symptoms?
+Do you or your child experience any of these symptoms?

-- Skips/repeats lines while reading
+- Loss of place while reading

-- Short attention span with near work
+- Short attention span for near work

-- Covers an eye while reading
+- Covers or closes an eye while reading

 - Focusing problems